awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/8-r53-zone/_index.en.md

 weight = 8
 +++

 Having configured the safety rules and routing controls, we’re going to tie it all together with a Route 53 private hosted zone.
-We’re using a private hosted zone for this lab to avoid provisioning a public domain name, however the steps for setting up a public hosted zone for Route 53 are similar, but do check the documentation.
+We’re using a private hosted zone for this lab to avoid provisioning a public domain name, however the steps for setting up a public hosted zone for Route 53 are similar, but do check the [Route53 Developer Guide documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html).
 There are specific considerations you need to take into account when working with public hosted zones and private hosted zones on Route 53, and you can learn more about them in the documentation for [Working with hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html).

 1. To get started, we’re going to set up a Route53 private hosted zone for our unicorn shop page application.
 This hosted zone will resolve DNS names for the unicorn shop VPCs, and allow us to see the Route 53 Application Recovery Controller functionality in action.
 As this is a private hosted zone, it won’t be accessible from the internet.